 You have access to edit all the information in the system only within the taxonomic group assigned to you as an associate editor.
 Before you change existing information, it is important that you do not "overwrite" valuable information.
 For example, a common misspelling of a name can be valuable to be kept in the database.
 In that case, it is better that you create a new entry and link the misspelling to the correct name.
 Below you will find a list and a short explanation of what is possible in this system.
-If you have any questions, please do not hesitate to ask the system admins by clicking here.
+If you have any questions, please do not hesitate to ask the Database Management Team (DMT) by clicking here

 What information do we prioritize?

 |Minimal||Classification, species name, authority, publication year and one habitat flag|

 |Highly desired||Basionym, original publication reference, holotype information (type locality, museum, number, ...)|